 Powers/Tactics: Mr. X tries to solve most of his problems with his head first, since he's a logical thinker, observant, clever, and sneaky.
 Most of the time, however, he ends up having to bring in some miscreant only after an extensive round of fisticuffs.
-Mr. X is well-known by of fisticulfs.
 Mr. X is well-known by both the Detroit police and the local underworld for his impressive ability to take a punch.